 We opened a Charles Schwab bank account for the sole purpose of being able to make no-fee ATM withdrawals.
 There are no monthly fees or monthly minimum requirements with Charles Schwab and any ATM fees are reimbursed.

 To answer the question everyone is thinking but doesn’t know how to politely ask: How does a couple in their 50s quit their jobs and travel?

 To travel and live abroad has been a goal of mine, therefore several years ago we put a plan into motion.
-After losing much of our mutual fund IRA retirement savings in the 1990s and 2000s we opened a self-directed IRA with which we purchased a rental condo in Sacramento which is earning funds which are not for personal use yet.
-Our Milwaukie home has been rented out, but we refinanced the loan and used the equity to purchase two additional condos in Sacramento.
+Our Milwaukie, Oregon home has been rented out, but we refinanced that loan and used the equity to purchase two additional condos in Sacramento, California.
 These investments are funding our travel.
-When Steve turns 55 he will start collecting a small pension from his employment with State Farm Insurance.
+Steve also collects a small pension from his employment with State Farm Insurance.